P-p-H-d/mlib/README.md

 * `PROPERTIES()` --> `( properties)`: Return internal properties of a container in a recursive oplist format.
 Use M_GET_PROPERTY to get the property.
 * `EMPLACE_TYPE( ... )`: Specify the types usable for "emplacing" the object (initializing the object in-place, constructor).
 See chapter [Emplace construction](#Emplace-construction).
 THe referenced initializing functions may raise asynchronous error.

+> [!NOTE]
-The operator names listed above shall not be defined as macro.
+> The operator names listed above shall not be defined as macro.

 More operators are expected.

 ### Properties